GuillermoGPF/GuillermoGPF/README.md

 ### 🚀 About Me
 I have been passionate about technology since I can remember.
-In recent years I have developed my professional activity in the field of air conditioning.
-What started as a hobby has become a profession, training me autonomously and more recently completing my formal training in web development at IronHack Madrid.
+In recent years I have developed my professional activity in the field of air conditioning, and partly also as an entrepreneur.
+What started as a hobby has become a profession, learning independently and more recently completing my formal training in web development at IronHack Madrid.

-From my previous work activity I have learned to be decisive, pay attention to details, correct mistakes, face challenges under pressure and work in a team in an agile and effective way.
-All this has been of great help to face the intensive training that I have done and I believe that it can help me to face resolutely any challenge in the digital industry.
+From my previous work activities I have learned to be decisive, pay attention to details, analyze and correct mistakes, negotiate, sell, face challenges under pressure and work as a team in an agile and effective way..
+All this has been a great help to face the intensive training I have done and I think it can help me to face any challenge resolutely in the digital industry.

-💻 My current goal is to continue developing my career in this and other fields, such as blockchain technology and the metaverse, with a view to web 3.0.

 🎮 I also create videogames in Canvas with javaScript (object oriented programming)